Early Life

 Philanthropy

 Chairul Tanjung is known for his philanthropic endeavors.
-He established the Chairul Tanjung Foundation, which focuses on education, entrepreneurship, and social development.
-The foundation has pledged $100 million over five years for literacy programs and poverty alleviation.
+He has established the Chairul Tanjung Foundation, which focuses on education, entrepreneurship, and social development.